aws-samples/amazon-redshift-udfs/README.md

 # Amazon Redshift UDFs
-A collection of user-defined functions (UDFs) for Amazon Redshift.
-The intent of this collection is to provide examples for defining python UDFs as well as useful functions which extend Amazon Redshift capabilities and support migrations from legacy DB platforms.
+A collection of stored procedures and user-defined functions (UDFs) for Amazon Redshift.
+The intent of this collection is to provide examples for defining useful functions which extend Amazon Redshift capabilities and support migrations from legacy DB platforms.

+## Stored Procedures
+Each procedure is allocated a folder.
+At minimal each procedure will have a <procedure_name>.sql file which you may use to deploy the procedure.
+Optionally, it may contain a README.md file for instructions on how to use the procedure and additional files used for test the procedure.

-## Contents
+## UDFs
 Each function is allocated a folder.
-At minimal each function will have the the following files which will be used by the [deployFunction.sh](#deployFunctionsh) script and [testFunction.sh](#testFunctionsh) scripts:
+At minimal each function will have the following files which will be used by the [deployFunction.sh](#deployFunctionsh) script and [testFunction.sh](#testFunctionsh) scripts:

 - **function.sql** - the SQL script to be run in the Redshift DB which creates the UDF.
 If a Lambda function, use the string `:RedshiftRole` for the IAM role to be passed in by the deployment script.
 - **input.csv** - a list of sample input parameters to the function, delimited by comma (,) and where strings are denoted with single-quotes.